innolitics/rdm/rdm/init_files/documents/software_plan.md

 2. **Document Sequences of Events**

-    If any hazardous situations were identified in the previous step, then record any sequences of events that may lead to those hazardous situations in {{workflow.software_risk_management_file}} [[Fulfills 62304:7.1.4 and 62304:7.1.5, and also fulfills 62304:7.3.2 and 62304:7.4.1.a since risk control measures are created with the same process.
-Note that although IEC 62304 distinguishes between sequences of events leading to a hazardous situation and software causes of a hazardous situation, we consider the "cause" to me the penultimate event in the sequence and hence don't distinguish them in our documentation.]].
+    If any hazardous situations were identified in the previous step, then record any sequences of events that may lead to those hazardous situations in {{workflow.software_risk_management_file}} [[Fulfills 62304:7.1.4 and 62304:7.1.5, and also fulfills 62304:7.3.2 and 62304:7.4.1.a, since risk control measures are created with the same process.
+Note that although IEC 62304 distinguishes between sequences of events leading to a hazardous situation and software causes of a hazardous situation, we consider the "cause" to mean the penultimate event in the sequence and hence don't distinguish them in our documentation.]].

     When enumerating sequences of events leading to hazardous situations, consider: